COMMISSIONS

 ASTEROXYLON MACKIEI: A VISUAL CASE STUDY

-I was commissioned to produce two reconstructions - one anatomical reconstruction, and one life reconstruction - of Asteroxylon mackiei.
-This is an extinct Early Devonian lycopsid (a type of plant).
-The anatomical reconstruction was used in figures in the paper: An evidence-based 3D reconstruction of Asteroxylon mackiei, the most complex plant preserved from the Rhynie Chert by Hetherington et al., published in eLife, and the life reconstruction was used to head the press release.
+Phase One reconstructions provided the first well evidenced reconstruction of the structure and development of the rooting system of A. mackiei.
+The reconstructions were used in figures in the paper: An evidence-based 3D reconstruction of Asteroxylon mackiei, the most complex plant preserved from the Rhynie Chert by Hetherington et al., published in eLife, and the life reconstruction was used to head the press release.

 Anatomical reconstruction